YoTro/YoTro.github.io/_posts/2017-10-02-Xrange-range-similarities-and-differences-in-Python2.md

 ---
-title: xrange and  range in Python2
+title: What's the difference between xrange() and  range() in Python2
 date: 2017-10-2 10:57:31
 tags: [Xrange,python2]
 ---